aridjayarecipes/cutesrecipes.web.app/content/post/1795-steps-to-prepare-homemade-blueberry-surprise-muffins.md

 1. Prepare 1 package Jiffy Corn Muffin mix

 Come blueberry season every year, I make dozens and dozens of blueberry muffins.
-I know, I know, I&#39;m so disappointingly predictable.
+I know, I know, I'm so disappointingly predictable.
 These healthy blueberry muffins are light, fluffy, and bursting with fresh blueberries.
 Bursting with ripe, sweet, juicy blueberries, these soft and super healthy blueberry muffins are completely.

 <!--inarticleads2-->

 ##### Instructions to make Blueberry surprise muffins:

 1. Mix all ingredients (except the blueberries) in a bowl until slightly lumpy
-1. Cover the bottom of the Muffin pan with a little bit of the corn muffin mixture(if you&#39;re using baking cups, use 2)
+1. Cover the bottom of the Muffin pan with a little bit of the corn muffin mixture(if you're using baking cups, use 2)
 1. Put 3 blueberries on the mixture, then cover them with more corn muffin mixture.
 1. Cook the muffins for 15-20 minutes, then take them out
 1. Clean the muffin pan.
 Repeat steps 1-5 until you made 10 muffins